4 Uncomplicated Ways to Provide Students With Effective Feedback

 Encourage them to take notes on various pointers or suggestions you have for them.
 The aim is to deliver your feedback to them in the manner that they think is acceptable.
 This will also give you a chance to get to know your students better.

-This tip is useful for more positive feedback.
+This tip is useful for positive feedback.
 Begin your sentences with “I noticed…”.
-Acknowledging and keeping track of your students’ behavior will only motivate them further.
+Acknowledging and keeping track of your students’ behavior and achievements will only motivate them further.
 And to ensure your praise sounds genuine, don’t repeat phrases such as “good job” or “well done”.
 Because eventually they may lose their meaning and leads the students to assume they’re simply for approval.

 After the end of a course or semester, hand out anonymous surveys based on your teaching skills and areas for improvement.
 As a student, it really is an incredible feeling to finally be able to voice your personal opinions to your tutors without it affecting your grade.
 Not only does this establish a healthy relationship between you and your students, but it will also provide you with free advice and thoughts on your methods.
 Tools such as Google forms or SurveyMonkey can make this process quick, easy, and done within minutes.
 You won’t be leaving a carbon footprint as well 😉.